hrutavmodha/twiggle/SECURITY.md

 ### 2. DOM Injection

 - Avoid exposing APIs that allow arbitrary JavaScript injection from user input.
-- Components like `<Routes>` and `<Link>` safely handle route strings; however, dynamic route generation must be sanitized.

 ### 3. Event Handling

-- Inline event handlers (`onclick`) are used internally for routing.
+- Inline event handlers (`onclick`) are used internally.
 - Never pass untrusted scripts into these handlers.
-- Encourage use of framework-provided API (`navigate`) instead of raw JS evaluation.

 ### 4. Third-Party Dependencies

-- The framework uses minimal/no dependencies.
+- The framework uses minimal dependencies.
 - Keep all dependencies updated and verify their integrity with lock files.

 ### 5. Content Security Policy (CSP)